Ulcerative Colitis (UC) is a type of inflammatory bowel disease in which inflammation

 What is Sulfur?

 First off, sulfur is a naturally occurring element found in our soil, plants, food and water¹.
-In our bodies, sulfur has many essential roles, such as supporting skin health, connective tissues, metabolism, reducing oxidative stress, and is a key player in gene expression².
-Sulfur is found in a lot of nutritious foods and is most-commonly in the form of amino acids – the building blocks of protein.
+In our bodies, sulfur has many essential roles.
+Such as supporting skin health, connective tissues, metabolism, reducing oxidative stress, and is a key player in gene expression².
+Sulfur is found in a lot of nutritious foods.
+It is most-commonly in the form of amino acids – the building blocks of protein.
 Sulfur can also be found in fruits and vegetables, as it makes up certain vitamins and antioxidants².

 Then why is sulfur getting a bad rep?